How to move to Australia

 If you are going to be driving in Australia, rules vary from State to State about whether or not you can drive on your home country’s licence, or whether you need to have an International licence or that states licence.
-It varies so read about each state’s requirements on the government website.
+You can check out our article on Australian driving rules for more information, but for the most up-to-date guidelines, it's best to read about each state’s requirements on the government website.

-If you only need a car occasionally for short trips, you may be better off renting one than buying one, as cars in Australia are quite costly compared to other countries.
+It's probably a better option to rent a car in Australia if you only need one occasionally as cars in Australia are quite costly compared to other countries.

 Don't forget - Australia drives on the left!